pedroduarte0/Recycler/README.md

 Recyler monitors previously selected folders and deletes files that go over a specified 'age'.

-The concept of 'age' is not related to the date of the file itself, but it means the time interval since a file was first detected by Recycler and the time that has passed so far.
+The concept of 'age' is not related to the date of the file itself, but meaning the time interval since a file was first detected by Recycler and the time that has passed so far.

 As of the moment it is developed in C# using Visual Studio but the end goal is to become multi-platform (supporting Linux and MS Windows).